hyejung0/body_composition_serial/SAP_V4.md

-## Longtiduinal body composition modeling
+## Longtiduinal body composition

 To assess the patterns of body composition over time, we will fit linear mixed effects (LME) model on each body composition on time along with the confounders.
-We will first plot each body composition over time to see if we can fit body compositions linearly over time, or if some smooth transformation is required.
-If clearly non-linear pattern is observed, we will employ natural splines transformation over time, and compare with linear time fitting to determine the modeling choice.
-Here’s the steps:
+Here’s a walk-through.:

 1. For each body composition, check for normality assumption required for fitting LME by plotting density plot of histogram.
 For example,